ceden/pyOM3/README.md

 python Ocean Model (pyOM3)

-Simple ocean model based on python with domain decompositon using Jax sharding or MPI.
+Simple python-based ocean model using Jax sharding or mpi4py for domain decomposition.
 Based on pyOM2.

 Currently only a simple Cartesian Primitive Equation model as proof of concept is supported.